ESESJAY/Assignment-2/README.md

 3. In the Tictactoe webpage, there is Tictactoe for 2 users to play.
 4. In the prolocation website, there is a country guesser game where a picture is randomly generated and user can type into the input box to guess the country.
 5. In the quiz webpage, for every quiz there are 5 questions for the users.
 Each question contains 4 boxes for user to choose 1.
 After completing the 5 questions the quiz will decide the answer based on the question chose by the user.
+6. In the store webpage users can purchase merchandise.

 ## Technology used